 - A. Balconies.
-Balconies may project a maximum of 4 feet into a street setback and a minimum of 6 feet from an interior property line. - Projection into the public right-of-way (beyond the sidewalk line and/or property line) may be permitted subject to review and approval of Public Works and consistent with Building Department requirements. - B. Roof Decks.
+Balconies may project a maximum of 4 feet from the building façade but shall not extend beyond the sidewalk line or within 6 feet of any interior property line. - B. Roof Decks.
 Roof decks shall be set back a minimum of 5 feet from the building edge on all sides.
-The sum of all roof decks on a single building shall cover a maximum of 40 percent of the roof area.
+The sum of all roof decks on a single building shall not exceed a maximum coverage of 50 percent of the roof area.